Curriculum and Instruction (CI)

 Orients the student to ways in which English, Mathematics, Science, or Social Studies is learned in high school settings.
 Integrates an introduction to the use of technology as both a tool and a context for teaching and learning.
 As participants in a series of learning activities, students will reflect on the teaching and learning of English, Mathematics, Science, or Social Studies from an inquiry oriented perspective.
 Coursework is integrated with a high school field experience to connect theory with practice in an examination of research and current trends in English, Mathematics, Science, or Social Studies education.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: Admission to the Secondary Teacher Education Program or consent of the instructor/department.

 Emphasizes the practical application of theory and recommended practices for developing curriculum, teaching, and assessing learning in the middle and senior high school years.
-4 undergraduate hours.
-4 graduate hours.
+3 or 4 undergraduate hours.
+3 or 4 graduate hours.
 Prerequisite: CI 402 or CI 403.
 Concurrent enrollment in EDPR 442 required.

 Examines the contexts of elementary education in the public schools.
 Includes content on teaching as a profession and community/family contexts of education.
 Coursework is integrated with field experiences with elementary children.
 2 or 3 undergraduate hours.
 2 or 3 graduate hours.
 Prerequisite: Admission to the Elementary Teacher Education Program.